By Sophie Taylor

 As Sam mentions, some clothing store’s Instagram accounts ‘tagged photos’ section includes real consumers pictured wearing the stores purchased clothing.
 Thus, they give buyers a more realistic depiction of the products considered, with clothing pictured on an array of body types and styled in various ways not pictured on the website.
 Upcoming clothing stores that are heavily Instagram focused such as In The Style, keep up to date with the digital age with their frequent use of Instagram to advertise in an aesthetically pleasing way, whilst incorporating Instagram stars into their products such as Tammy Hembrow’s range released with the popular clothing retailer.
 In The Style is yet to have a store on the high street, with purchases made online proving to be enough to create worldwide recognition.

 As an increasing amount of consumers buying clothing online and social media becoming a platform to get users onto the websites of their businesses, high street retailers are called to question how they will find new ways to appeal online to their smartphone shoppers.
-With Instagram is taking more of a central role in advertising than ever before.
+Instagram is taking more of a central role in advertising than ever before.

 Image Credit: Adobe Stock License